sc-ventures/cloudbreak-documentation/docs/autoscaling.md

 >>>>TO-DO: I'm not sure if the auto scaling options in the new UI will be similar to auto scaling in HDCloud or the auto scaling in the old Cloudbreak.

->>>> TO-DO: In the new UI, auto scaling is part of the create cluster process.
-My guess is that it will also be available from the cluster details page.

 For each cluster you can optionally enable auto scaling, which allows you to define one or more **scaling policies** to automatically increase or decrease the capacity of the cluster or an application running on it based on an **alert** and according to the policy definition.
 Scaling granularity is at the host group level; Thus you have an option to scale services or components only, not the whole cluster.

 The auto scaling capability is based on [Ambari Metrics](https://cwiki.apache.org/confluence/display/AMBARI/Metrics) and [Ambari Alerts](https://cwiki.apache.org/confluence/display/AMBARI/Alerts).
 Based on the blueprint used and the services running, Cloudbreak accesses all available metrics from the subsystem and defines alerts based on these metrics.